grill-lab/trec-cast-tools/src/main/python/eval/README.md

 To use:

-- `git clone` the repository and `cd` into it.
+- `git clone` the repository and `cd` into the eval folder.
-- create and activate a virtual environment with `python2 -m venv env` then `source env/bin/activate`
+- create and activate a virtual environment with `python3 -m venv env` then `source env/bin/activate`
 - run the script with `python3 main.py --run_file_path [INSERT PATH TO PASSAGE RUN FILE HERE]`